iDrako84/gda-library/gda-tooltip/README.md

 To modify the styles, import the service into the main module.

 ```
+import { GdaStyleTooltip, GdaTooltipService } from 'gda-tooltip';
+...
 export class AppModule {

   constructor(private gdaTooltipService: GdaTooltipService) {